The Breastfeeding Center

 - IBCLCs who need Lactation CERPs for re-certification

 - Aspiring IBCLCs who are acquiring their breastfeeding education CERPs.
-(Note: We will be offering Part 2 of this course in February, 2015 for a complete, comprehensive 90 hour course.)
+(Note: We will be offering Part 2 of this course on November 6-8, 2020 for a complete, comprehensive 90 hour course.)

 - Peer Counselors, La Leche League Leaders, anyone, who wants to be able to better help mothers and babies with breastfeeding concerns